Etiopathogenesis

 • antiarrhythmic drugs, cardioverter implantation

-• treatment of CAD
+• management of CAD

 • treatment of atrial fibrillation